Cumbre de mujeres por Venezuela

 Combatting corruption in the Northern Triangle: Prioritizing a whole-of-society approach

 By María Fernanda Bozmoski, Carlos Hernández, Roberto Rubio and Domingo Sadurní

 Public corruption and weak rule of law are arguably the most persistent and long-standing challenges for strengthening democratic institutions and sustaining inclusive economic development in the Northern Triangle.
 Guatemala, Honduras, and El Salvador have grappled with widespread corruption that has fueled mistrust in political and wealthy elites, eroded democratic norms, exacerbated poverty, widened social inequality, and contributed to the conditions that force migrants to leave their homes.

 The Role of the Private Sector in Catalyzing Inclusive Economic Opportunities in the Northern Triangle

 As in every democratic country in the world, the private sector in Central America’s Northern Triangle (Guatemala, Honduras, and El Salvador) has a central role in generating employment, driving economic growth, and spurring innovation.
 But in a region plagued by one of the highest levels of economic informality, weak government institutions, and pervasive corruption, private enterprises—both decades-old industry behemoths and newer startups—can have a more positive influence in steering the Northern Triangle toward inclusive and sustainable economic development.

-Domingo Sadurni is an assistant director at the Adrienne Arsht Latin America Center where he covers Venezuela and Central America.
+Domingo Sadurni was an assistant director at the Adrienne Arsht Latin America Center where he covered Venezuela and Central America.
 He joined the Council as an intern in February 2018, previously working at J.P.
 Morgan’s private bank and Banco Popular de Puerto Rico.
 Domingo earned a bachelor’s degree in finance and political science from Boston College.